GSA/digitalgov.gov/content/resources/lessons-from-the-2021-federal-plain-language-report-card.md

 date: 2022-03-11 17:26:00 -0500
 title: Lessons from the 2021 Federal Plain Language Report Card
 deck: What we learned from examples of web content that received both high and low scores.
-summary: During the Digital.gov and Plain Language Community event, Results of the 2021 Federal Report Card, speaker David Lipscomb gave examples of web content that received both high and low scores in the 2021 Plain Language Report Card.
-Here’s what we learned.
+summary: This event recap highlights best practices, a short case study video, and examples of federal web content that received both high and low scores in the 2021 Plain Language Report Card.
 # See all topics at https://digital.gov/topics
 topics:
   - plain-language